 Projects basically help you divide the workload, all tasks and actions that need to be performed to deliver your services - whether those are based on a deal or not.
-In Teamleader, these steps are called milestones.
-And as always, we offer multiple ways to set up and distribute those milestones among your team.
+In Teamleader, these steps are called phases.
+And as always, we offer multiple ways to set up and distribute those phases among your team.

 The first question you should ask yourself is: how would you like to invoice your project?
 This will influence how your project will be structured.
-In Teamleader, you can easily create invoices based in milestones, which is why we recommend you to be clear on invoicing preferences before you set up a structure for your project.
+In Teamleader, you can easily create invoices based on phases, which is why we recommend you to be clear on invoicing preferences before you set up a structure for your project.

 Let's get started with our construction project.
-First of all, do note that a milestone is not a single task or meeting, it's more of an overarching group of steps within your project.
-For example, milestones for building a house could be:
+First of all, do note that a phase is not a single task or meeting, it's more of an overarching group of steps within your project.
+For example, phases for building a house could be:

 - Buying a plot of land